mimecorg/launchui/README.md

 ## API

-LaunchUI provides an API for downloading the binary package for the given platform and architecture.
+LaunchUI provides an API for downloading the binary packages for the given platform and architecture.

 ```js
 const launchui = require( 'launchui' );